hfp/libxs/documentation/libxs_str.md

 int libxs_stridist(const char a[], const char b[]);
 ```

-Case-insensitive character-level edit distance (Levenshtein)
+Case-insensitive character-level edit distance between two
-between two strings.
-Returns the minimum number of
+strings.
+Returns the minimum number of single-character
-single-character insertions, deletions, or substitutions to
+insertions, deletions, substitutions, or transpositions of
-transform `a` into `b` (ignoring case).
-Returns -1 for NULL input.
+adjacent characters to transform `a` into `b` (ignoring case),
+i.e., the restricted Damerau-Levenshtein distance.
+Returns -1
+for NULL input.

 ## Word Matching